 Tuesday AM Forecast: Foggy Morning, Mostly sunny and warm afternoon

-A DENSE FOG ADVISORY is in place for the entire Capital Area until 9am Tuesday morning.
+A DENSE FOG ADVISORY is in place for the entire Capital Area has been extended until 10 am Tuesday morning.
 Limited to no visibility on the roadways due to fog will make for dangerous conditions during the morning commute.
 Early morning commuters should allow extra time and caution and make sure to use low-beam lights when encountering areas of fog.

 We head into the month of May with a few foggy mornings, warm and humid afternoons, and a varied chance for showers and storms each day.